 Individual interested in reviewing for TJOE can register their interest on this form.

 We provide a template for completing the peer review here.
 To use the template, please paste the template within a new annotation on the manuscript and insert your comments under each heading and delete out the instructions inside the square brackets.
 Your review can be posted using the discussion box directly on the article page.
 You must create an account and/or login to do this.

 Pubs (manuscripts) are drafted using the PubPub platform by starting a new submission.
 Once the pub is submitted, it will be checked by the editorial board for topic and appropriateness.
-Inappropriate articles will be declined.
+Inappropriate articles will not be sent out for review.
 If appropriate, the editor will request reviewers for the article.
-Authors are also encouraged to invite reviewers using the "Request Peer Review" link on the pub page.
+Authors are also encouraged to invite reviewers to assist with the review process.
 Once reviews have been submitted and the reviewer comments have been adequately addressed by the authors, the editor will decide if the pub should be featured (accepted) by the journal.
 As reviews are conducted openly, the process is entirely transparent.
 The journal does not formally “reject” articles.
 However, some articles may never reach the point of being appropriate for acceptance.

 Copyright for articles published in this journal is retained by the authors, with rights of distribution and display granted to the journal.
 All articles in this journal are published under the Creative Commons Attribution License.
 Readers are permitted unrestricted use, distribution, reproduction and adaptation in any medium and for any purpose provided that it is properly attributed.
 For attribution, the original author(s), title, publication source (The Journal of Open Engineering) and DOI of the article must be cited.